 - Impact of UK exit from the European Union – reports should explain entity-specific risks and uncertainties and the impact of the different activities including effects on the financial statements

-- Cash flow & liquidity risk reporting – the FRC are expecting more robust reviews pre issuance of accounts to reduce the number of errors they are finding.
+- Cash flow and liquidity risk reporting – the FRC are expecting more robust reviews pre issuance of accounts to reduce the number of errors they are finding.
 Specific reference is made to:

 - Disclosure of accounting policies and judgements in relation to the cash flow statement, particularly for large, one-off transactions